CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-deployment-workflow.md

 ## Context and Problem Statement

-How should we set up our deployment?
+How should we set up our deployment workflow?

 ## Things to consider

 1. Should we dedicate a specific branch to the deployment workflow or use an existing branch?
-2. What should be contained inside the branch we use?
+2. What should be contained inside the deployment workflow branch?

 ## Decision Outcome

-1. Because of security reasons, we should create a new branch called "production" for our deployment.
+1. Because of confidentiality reasons, we should create a new branch called "production" for our deployment.
     - The Github repository should be using this branch as the root for the deployment.
-2. The following files and folders should be the only items that exist in this branch: css folder, img folder, js folder, reference folder, TaskListUI.html, and index.html.
+2. The following files and folders should exist on this branch: css folder, img folder, js folder, reference folder, TaskListUI.html, and index.html.
-    - These are the only files that are necessary for Github pages.
+    - These are the only files that are imperative to Github pages.
-    - Don't use anything else in the main branch because it allows us to hide all our workflows, meeting notes, etc. from people that use our website.
+    - Don't use anything else in the main branch to conceal our workflows, meeting notes, etc. from people that use our website.
     - As a small side note, bootstrap and sass should be automatically built on our deployment.